Leg Extension Alternatives – Best Substitute Exercises

 - Begin lowering yourself while keeping your left foot on the ground.
-The right thigh should end up parallel to the floor, while the left one points straight down.
+The right thigh should end up parallel to the floor, while the left one point straight down.

-- To avoid you knee traveling forward too much, make sure to keep your hips loose, your butt should travel straight down.
+- To avoid your knee traveling forward too much, make sure to keep your hips loose, your butt should travel straight down.

 - Once your left knee reaches the ground, push on your right heel to stand up, switch sides and repeat.

 As you go forwards in your fitness journey you’ll start to realize that bodyweight exercises aren’t really cutting it anymore, barely giving you a workout unless you do thousands of reps.